Learn what the waterproofing bathroom standards are in Australia and what can be done to protect your home from a poor waterproof installation.

 Do you need to waterproof a bathroom floor if it’s concrete?

-It is recommended to waterproof a bathroom floor when it’s concrete.
+It is recommended to waterproof a bathroom floor when it’s concrete or cement board.
 Concrete is porous and water-resistant, but it’s not waterproof, therefore it requires the same waterproofing installation as other flooring types.

 Waterproofing would not be a common building defect if more consideration was given to the choice of installer and application.